Hydoponics Water Quality and Water Treatment--A MUST READ!

 1 mL = 20 drops; so 0.10 - 0.20 mL is 2 - 4 drops of 8.25% Sodium Hydrophlorite (Bleach®)

 ALWAYS add oxidizing products BEFORE pH adjustment OR additives. “free chlorine” reacts with most hydroponic additives.
-Be sure to expose clean pH and TDS meters to this solution before additives to surface sterilize.
-Then, after all your cutting are in place, I recommend a second boost of chlorine but at 2 ppm (2 drops/gal OR 0.1 mL/gal) to surface sterilize your cuttings and sterilize any surfaces you contacted while filling the cloner.
+Be sure to expose clean pH and TDS meters to this solution before adding your nutrients and additives to surface sterilize.
+Then, after all your cuttings are in place, I recommend a second boost of chlorine at 4 ppm (4 drops/gal OR 0.2 mL/gal) to surface sterilize your cuttings and sterilize any surfaces you contacted while filling the cloner.

-Hypochlorous Acid products like Watermax™, UC Roots™, and Clear Rez™ are effective at 10x – 100x lower chlorine concentrations than hypochlorite salts such as Pool Shock (calcium Hypochlorite) or Bleach (Sodium Hypochlorite).
+Hypochlorous Acid products like Watermax™, Clear Line™, and Clear Rez™ are effective at 10x – 100x lower chlorine concentrations than hypochlorite salts such as Pool Shock (calcium Hypochlorite) or Bleach (Sodium Hypochlorite).
 Hypochlorite products are NOT the same as Hypochlorous acid products.
-Hypochlorite product (such as pool shock or bleach) require .5 – 5 ppm free chlorine to effectively sterilize plant roots systems or cuttings while Hypochloruos acid is effective at 0.05 – 0.5 ppm.
-These product are also most effective before additive and using the same pre- and post-boost dosages.
-Good news is you're running much lower chlorine levels.
+Hypochlorite products (such as pool shock or bleach) require 0.5 – 5 ppm free chlorine to effectively sterilize plant root systems or cuttings, while Hypochlorous acid is effective at 0.05–0.5 ppm.

-What I like about working with hypochlorite salts (Pool Shock & Bleach) is I can use cheap pool test strips to help verify I am in the 2 - 4 ppm free chlorine range.
-AND REMEMBER, all low-dose oxidizers (including hydrogen peroxide) should be added before and AFTER ALL cuttings are in place BUT ALWAYS prior to additives OR pH adjustment.
-This ensures their oxidation potential is properly focused on your system and cuttings.
+What I like about working with hypochlorite salts (Pool Shock & Bleach) is I can use inexpensive pool test strips to help verify I am in the 2 - 4 ppm free chlorine range.
+AND REMEMBER, all low-dose oxidizers (including hydrogen peroxide) should be added before and AFTER ALL cuttings are in place, BUT ALWAYS before nutrients or additives.
+This ensures their oxidation potential is focused on your system and cuttings.
+While Nutrients and additives cross-react with oxidizers, lowering their effectiveness.

 Get Sterile and Start Cloning - Buy PermaClone Collars Now - Click Here!